Motorcycle Accident FAQ

 A motorcycle accident attorney can determine the total amount of damages you have suffered and help you seek financial compensation.
 Our firm has a long history of getting results through negotiated settlements and jury verdicts.
 Call us for a free consultation.

 In every state, there is a statute of limitation that sets a deadline for taking legal action.
 In Indiana, this deadline is two years from the date of your motorcycle accident.
-But it's best to talk to a motorcycle accident attorney as soon as possible after your crash.
+But it's best to talk to an attorney as soon as possible after your crash.
 This helps protect your rights and gives you a better chance of getting the financial compensation you deserve.

 Honest advice from attorneys you can trust

-Insurance companies are supposed to help after a motorcycle accident.
+Insurance companies are supposed to help after you've been injured.
 But insurance companies are often simply concerned with protecting their profits.
 And they typically try to pay as little as possible.
 We know the tactics insurance companies use to avoid responsibility, and we know how to deal with them.

 Learn more about how we can help you with your motorcycle accident claim.
 Call us at 765-742-0056 for a free consultation with a motorcycle accident attorney.
 We’ll review your case and explain all your legal options.
 That way, you can make informed decisions about what to do next.
 And we are happy to answer any legal questions you have.